Fresh Cream: Songs and recording

+Release
-Fresh Cream is the debut studio album by the British rock band Cream.
-The album was released in the UK on 9 December 1966, as the first LP on the Reaction Records label, owned by producer Robert Stigwood.
-The UK album was released in both mono and stereo versions, at the same time as the release of the single "I Feel Free".
-The album peaked at No. 6 on the UK Albums Chart.

-The album was released in a slightly different form in January 1967 by Atco Records in the US, also in mono and stereo versions.
+Fresh Cream was released in the UK on 9 December 1966, as the first LP on the Reaction Records label, owned by producer Robert Stigwood.
+It was released in both mono and stereo versions, at the same time as the release of the single "I Feel Free".
+Interest in the supergroup's first album was intense, and it peaked at No. 6 on the UK Albums Chart.
+Over two years later, around the time of the band's final album Goodbye in February 1969, the album saw another surge in the charts that placed it as high as No. 7.
+The album was released in a slightly different form in January 1967 by Atco Records in the US, also in mono and stereo versions, where it peaked at No. 39.

-The mono versions were deleted not long after release and for many years only the stereo recordings were available.
+The mono versions went out of print not long after release, and for many years only the stereo recordings were available.
 The UK mono album was reissued on CD for the first time in Japan, by Universal Music, in late 2013 as part of a deluxe SHM-CD and SHM-SACD sets (both editions also contain the UK stereo counterpart).

 In January 2017, the album was again reissued, by Polydor, in a 4-CD box-set containing mono and stereo versions of the original UK and US release along with singles and B-sides.

-Background

-Bass player Jack Bruce later said that the opening song "N.S.U." was written for the band's first rehearsal.
-"It was like an early punk song... the title meant "non-specific urethritis.
-It didn't mean an NSU Quickly - which was one of those little 1960s mopeds.
-I used to say it was about a member of the band who had this venereal disease.
-I can't tell you which one... except he played guitar."
+In April 2017, Polydor followed up with a corresponding 6-LP box set.